josec15/cs497homework4/README.md

 The second for loop will iterate through all the remainding elements if k is less than the length of the list nums.
 Each element is compared to the smallest element, which is the element at index 0, in min_heap.
 If nums[i] is greater than min_heap[0] then we pop the element at index 0 of the heap and push nums[i].
 Once the for loops are done we can print the result.
 Time complexity = O(Nlogk), n being the total number of elements in the nums list and k being the number of largest elements.

 ## Question 4
+One solution to this problem would be to use a for loop to iterate through the indices of the array.
+The nested for loop will iterate through the elements of the array.
+We set the result to be the largest integer possible so that if k is not found then we can print the base case of -1.
+The element at index j in the nested for loop will be added to the sum_ variable, this represents the summation of the elements of the subarray.
+If sum_ is equal to k then we want to update the result to be the minimum of its current value and length of the current subarray.
+Time complexity = O(n^2), since it is a nested loop and n being the length of the array.

 ## Question 5